OTD Curriculum & Fields of Study

 | Core Courses

 students entering with MS begin with these courses.
-BS and http://aota.org/who complete requirements above may take these courses
+Those entering with BS who complete requirements above may take these courses

 |Visionary Practice Development and Evaluation